pboling/gitmoji-regex/README.md

 ## Code of Conduct

-Everyone interacting in the Gitmoji::Regex project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/pboling/gitmoji-regex/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Gitmoji::Regex project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][conduct].

 ## Versioning